fiddleHeads/intro-to-arcgis-pro/README.md

 ## MAPS AND MAP PROPERTIES
+In the **Contents Panel** you should see an item named **Layers**, followed by 3 layers corresponding to the Feature Classes in your Geodatabase.
+The “Map” item at the top of the Contents Panel represents the Data Frame which contains all of your layers.
+Click **List By Source** near the top left of the **Contents Panel**.

+Note that the layers are organized underneath the path at which they are located.
+If this Map Document contained links to datasets in other locations, they would be listed under that path or network address.

 ### Projections and Coordinate Reference Systems
+Coordinate systems tell your map how to project the geography of our spherical world, onto a flat screen.
+The datasets used in this map are actually all in the same projection (XXX :exclamation:) though it is not the one currently being used to display the data.
+In GIS, datasets have their own explicitly defined Projection/Coordinate Systems, while the Map Frame can also have a different Projection/Coordinate System.

+This allows you to add geographic data with different native Coordinate Systems to your map.
+ArcGIS Pro will treat the Data Frame’s Coordinate System as the Map’s Lingua Franca, projecting (on the fly) all of the new datasets to the Data Frame Projection.
+While convenient, it comes at a cost: Map Documents that make use of this type of on-the-fly projection render the data in the Data Frame at a much slower rate.

+In addition, disparate Projection/Coordinate Systems can cause major issues and errors when analyzing across layers (i.e. when geoprocessing that requires transfer of attributes across layers).

 #### Change a Coordinate Reference System
+Because of the issues with working with data in different projections in the same data frame, **it is good practice to select a Projection/Coordinate system that is suitable for your particular analysis and scale, and project all of your data to the same**.
+Do do that:

+1.	**Right-click** on the **Map Item** at the top of the **Table of Contents** and select **Properties**…
+2.	**Click** on the **Coordinate System Tab** and expand the **Layers Folder** in the “**Select a Coordinate System:**” panel.
+3.	**Expand** the **Layers Folder** and **select** the **GCS_WGS_1984 Projection** file. **Click OK**.
+4.	**Click Save**
+(AutoSave Option is available under Project>Options>Editing>Session)

 ### Explore Navigation and Tools in Data Frames